SacDeNoeuds/extended-guide/guides/3-reactivity-system.md

   }
 }

-// the implementation complies to type upper. export { effect, createSignal } from './Signal.s-js'
+// the implementation complies to type definitions upper. export { effect, createSignal } from './Signal.s-js'
 ```